Skip to Content

 Around 20% of Australian children experience learning difficulties.

-You may be wondering: Is developmental delay the same as intellectual disability?
+Many parents ask: Is developmental delay the same as intellectual disability?

 • Speech and language